malloydata/malloy/docs/_src/language/basic.md

 ## Dates and Timestamps

-Time is a big deal in data.
-Malloy has built in contructs to easily handle time, relative time filtering, date ranges and timestamps.
+Working with time in data is often needlessly complex; Malloy has built in constructs to simplify many time-related operations.
 This section gives a brief introduction to some of these tools, but for more details see the [Time Ranges](time-ranges.md) section.

 ### Time Literals